ChaoticRoman/ChaoticRoman/README.md

+**TLDR:**

+Former physicist with a specialization in scientific computing and computer-controlled experimentation.
+Software/embedded/firmware/hardware engineer from 2009.
+Python, C, C++ and digital and analog electronics design.
+Loving teaching and open source.

+(250 characters limit often enforced)

+**Longer version:**

 Hello,

 I hold a degree in physics with a specialization in scientific computing and computer-controlled experimentation.
 Since embarking on my professional journey in 2009, I have adopted Python as my primary programming language.
 Additionally, C and C++ play a pivotal role in my work, especially within the domain of embedded systems, where my expertise with these languages is particularly pronounced.